jahed/react-dojo/docs/source/session-1/webpack.md

 ### Building for Development

-We can run the Dev Server.
+We can run the Dev Server while developing.

 ```sh
 NODE_ENV=development webpack-dev-server --progress
 ```

+This will start a HTTP server on `http://localhost:8080/` as defined in our `webpack.config.js`.

 ### Building for Production